Abaddon virus removal guide

 |Detection Names||Avast (Win32:Trojan-gen), BitDefender (Gen:Heur.Ransom.REntS.Gen.1), ESET-NOD32 (MSIL/Spy.Agent.CZG), Kaspersky (HEUR:Trojan.MSIL.Agent.gen), Full List (VirusTotal).|

 |Symptoms||Remote Access Trojans are designed to stealthily infiltrate the victim's computer and remain silent, and thus no particular symptoms are clearly visible on an infected machine.|

 |Distribution methods||Infected email attachments, malicious online advertisements, social engineering, software 'cracks'.|

 |Damage||Stolen passwords and banking information, identity theft, monetary and/or data loss.|

 |Malware Removal (Windows)||

-To summarize, most Remote Access Trojans are used with a purpose to steal sensitive information that could be misused to generate revenue in one or another way (e.g., to make fraudulent purchases, transactions) and/or infect computers with additional malware (e.g., ransomware).
-It is worthwhile to mention that there are many legitimate Remote Administration/Access Tools, however, even those can be employed by cyber criminals and used for malicious purposes.
+To summarize, most Remote Access Trojans are used to steal sensitive information that could be misused to generate revenue in various ways (e.g., to make fraudulent purchases and transactions) and/or infect computers with additional malware (e.g., ransomware).
+Note that there are many legitimate Remote Administration/Access Tools, however, even those can be employed by cyber criminals and used for malicious purposes.
 Some examples of other software with similar capabilities are GravityRAT, DuckRAT and LuxNET.